petitparser/dart-petitparser/example/README.md

 PetitParser Examples
 ====================

-This package contains a colleciton of parsers to illustrate the use of [PetitParser](https://pub.dartlang.org/packages/petitparser).
-A tutorial and full documentation is contained in the [packages description](https://pub.dartlang.org/packages/petitparser) and [API documentation](https://pub.dartlang.org/documentation/petitparser/latest/).
+This package contains examples to illustrate the use of [PetitParser](https://github.com/petitparser/dart-petitparser).
+A tutorial and full documentation is contained in the [package description](https://pub.dartlang.org/packages/petitparser) and [API documentation](https://pub.dartlang.org/documentation/petitparser/latest/).

 ### Dart